Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

     <img src="../images/connect-start-to-gen-ai.png" alt="Connect Start to Gen AI" title="Connect Start to Gen AI" style="border: 1px solid gray; zoom:80%;">

-## Configure the GenAI Node
+## Configure the Gen AI Node

 You can configure a Gen AI node and connect to any model.

-**To configure the AI node, follow these steps:**
+**To configure the Gen AI node, follow these steps:**

 1. Add a Gen AI node to the canvas.
-2. Click the **Gen AI node** and the general properties dialog for the node is displayed on the right side of the page as shown in the following image.
+2. Click the **Gen AI** node and the general properties dialog for the node is displayed on the right side of the page as shown in the following image.

     <img src="../images/configure-gen-ai-node.png" alt="Configure Gen AI Node" title="Configure Gen AI Node" style="border: 1px solid gray; zoom:80%;">